elastic/kibana/packages/core/saved-objects/core-saved-objects-server/docs/model_versions.md

 };
 ```

-**Note:** Having multiple changes of the same type for a given version is supported bu design
+**Note:** Having multiple changes of the same type for a given version is supported by design
         to allow merging different sources (to prepare for an eventual higher-level API)

 *This definition would be perfectly valid:*